Apply for a year 7 place for September 2023

 What if the child’s parents live at separate addresses?

-If the residency of your child is split between both parents, we consider the home address to be the address where the child lives for the majority of the school week (Monday to Friday).
+If the residency of your child is split between both parents, we consider the home address to be the address where the child lives for most of the school week (Monday to Friday).

 If the child spends equal amounts of time at both addresses, you will be asked to nominate which address you wish to use for the purpose of allocating a school place.